Articles in this section

-Visit our new Learning at Home page for immersive, fun, and educational self-guided activities for players to try at home with any version of Minecraft.
+Visit our Distance Learning page for immersive, fun, and educational self-guided activities for players to try at home with any version of Minecraft.

 Educational Worlds in Bedrock

-The Minecraft Marketplace team has added a new Education category to make content available to Minecraft players and families during COVID-19 related school closures.
-These worlds are free to download through June 30, 2020.
-Read more about how to download and play educational worlds in Minecraft.
+The Minecraft Marketplace team has added a new Education category to make content available to all Minecraft players and families.

 Hour of Code

-The Hour of Code tutorial is open to all users.
-You can download and play the tutorial without an Office 365 Education account.
+Many Hour of Code worlds are available to play without logging in.
+You can download and play free lessons without a Microsoft 365 Education account.

 You can also take advantage of many Minecraft themed coding exercises on the Code.org website.